arinyaho/matters/_posts/2025-12-13-rag-security-1-en.md

 I think that question points at the core.
 The more diverse the implementation becomes, the easier it is for the conversation to fragment into a debate about details.

-This is Part 1 of my attempt to organize the idea.
-Rather than claiming a definitive conclusion, I’m proposing a **lens** for where to start so we don’t lose the plot.
+This is Part 1 of my attempt to organise the idea.
+Rather than claiming a definitive conclusion, I'm proposing a **lens** for where to start so we don't lose the plot.

-Instead of listing defenses, I want to first sketch where the **trust boundary and observability surface** start to wobble once a context layer is introduced.
+Instead of listing defenses, I want to first sketch where the **trust boundary and observable signals** start to wobble once a context layer is introduced.

 ---